oosawy/multicast/README.md

   library logs a warning via the `slog` package describing the partial failure.
   The connection will still be returned if at least one interface succeeded.

+### Limitations of `net.ListenMulticastUDP()`

+Go's standard `net.ListenMulticastUDP(network, ifi, gaddr)` function is limited as it only accepts a single interface for listening.
+This makes it unsuitable for applications that need to listen or send on multiple or all network interfaces.
+While passing `nil` as `ifi` and using a wildcard address might join all multicast-capable interfaces, this depends on platforms and is not recommended even in Golang docs.

+For example, RFC 6762 for Multicast DNS specifies that a simple resolver that is not a fully compliant mDNS querier _MUST NOT_ use port `:5353` as the source port for its queries.
+Instead, it must bind to port `:0` (an ephemeral port assigned by the operating system) and then join the multicast group.
+The standard `net.ListenMulticastUDP()` function does not properly support this common use case.

 ## Acknowledgements

 This library's multicast sending logic was partly inspired by